 Then, in 1992, he struck pay dirt: Callahan was cast as Edmund Grey on All My Children.
 And though Dimitri Marick’s brother had a dark side, to be sure, he was by and large a hero, allowing the charismatic leading man to turn the charm up to 11.

 Possibly 12 at times; he was crazy appealing.
 So much so that for years, he was married to Eva LaRue, who played on-screen significant other, Maria Santos.

 After his stay in Pine Valley ended in 2005, Callahan returned to primetime, making appearances on series such as Desperate Housewives and Cold Case, before lathering up again to play Days of Our Lives’ Dr. Baker off and on from 2008-10.

 No one was prepared for a massive stroke to take the MVP from us at the age of 66.
 Certainly not LaRue and their daughter, Kaya.
 “We are devastated,” the actress said at the time.
 His “bigger-than-life, gregarious personality will leave a hole in our hearts forever.”

 Sadly, that it will.
-On this poignant occasion, perhaps you’d like to pay your respects to some other soap stars who passed away in 2020 via the below photo gallery.
-Or maybe you’d rather cheer up by returning to Pine Valley through a different photo album of images from the ABC soap’s long run.
+On this poignant occasion, cheer up by returning to Pine Valley through a photo album of images from All My Children’s long run.